top of page

 Executed well, these strategies can give you the same reach as a media company several times the size of your business and helps you "systemise" your real estate business and amplify your results.

-Systems take time and effort to build but are stepping stones to a greater good that someday will passively help you carry alot of your prospecting and marketing load.
+Systems take time and effort to build but are stepping stones to a greater good that someday will passively help you carry a lot of your prospecting and marketing load.

 I highly encourage that you spend at least 50% of your working day on real estate content creation and distribution that will give you a huge moat against the competition in the long run.